WuKongIM/WuKongEasySDK-Android/docs/GITHUB_ACTIONS_TROUBLESHOOTING.md

 **✅ Success indicators:**
 ```
 Successfully published to staging repository
+Found suitable repository for portal deployment
 HTTP response code: 200
-Found staging repositories
 Successfully triggered portal deployment
 ```

 **⚠️ Warning indicators (often normal):**
 ```
+Repository exists but no artifacts found yet
-No staging repositories found yet
+No suitable repositories found for portal deployment
-Portal deployment trigger returned HTTP 400
+All repositories are already closed or processed
-This is normal for Maven-like deployments
+This is often normal for Maven-like deployments
 ```

 **❌ Error indicators (need attention):**